iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/PDFs, PMFs.md

     \int_{x = l}^{x = u} f_X(x) dx
 $$

 However, it would implies that $\mathbb{P}(X = a) = 0$, **don't mess up the probability with probability density function please**.

-However, here are the restrictions for PDFs, PMFs:
+Here are the restrictions for PDFs, PMFs:

 $$
 \forall x_i \quad p_x(x) > 0 \wedge \forall x_i \sum_{x\in\Omega_X}^{}\left(x\right) = 1
 $$

 The PMF must all be positive (Because probability) and their sum is always 1 (Because Probability).
 The same thing can be said for PDFs, just replace the sum with the integral and we get the same thing.

 ---